Searching for the best places to stay in Big Sur? You’ve come to the right place!

 Guests’ comfort is a top priority at this resort, with rooms featuring upscale touches such as Keurig coffee machines, fireplaces, and private patios.
 Some suites even feature a kitchenette for at-home cooking.

 “Phenomenal grounds and facilities, amazing room and views.
-Everything was comfortable and luxurious.” -Mariana(Read more reviews on Booking.com)
+Everything was comfortable and luxurious.” -Review from Mariana, Booking.com

 The resort also boasts an incredible outdoor complex complete with a fitness center, two swimming pools, hot tubs, and a spa.
 Not to mention, there are numerous tennis courts and nearby hiking trails for those who wish to stay active during their stay.